Top 6 National Parks for Stargazing and Astrophotography

 Where to Stay

-Camping: North Campground, Sunset Campground
+• Camping: North Campground and Sunset Campground

 4. Grand Teton National Park, Wyoming